Bravos-Power/pyoframe/docs/learn/01_getting-started/01_installation.md

     Note: installing Gurobi via pip will not work since we access Gurobi through its C API not through Python.

+=== "Ipopt (free, nonlinear)"

+    1. [Download Ipopt binaries](https://github.com/coin-or/Ipopt/releases) from their releases.
+Version 3.14.x is the only one tested.
+    2. Ensure to add the bin/ folder from the installation to your Path variable, since the binaries need to be accesed.
+Refer to [PyOptInterface's documentation](https://metab0t.github.io/PyOptInterface/getting_started.html#ipopt) for more detials.
+    3.
+    ```cmd
+    pip install pyoframe[ipopt]
+    ```
+    Note: Ipopt is a nonlinear solver for continuous variables only, **do not** use Ipopt if your problem has integer variables.

 === "Other Solvers"

     We'd be glad to add more solvers!
 Just [let us know](https://github.com/Bravos-Power/pyoframe/pull/79) what you'd like :)